 IoT takes developers, and many organizations are now rolling out IoT development, both in house and using dedicated software development companies.
 One of the biggest focuses in IoT development is security, as developers look to not only implement stronger security measures in IoT but also to increase IoT solutions for security purposes.

-58. IoT developers are primarily concerned with connectivity (47 percent), while security has dropped 20 percent in just a year.
-It now sits at 26 percent, tied for second place with Data collection and analytics.
+58. IoT developers are primarily concerned with connectivity (52 percent), while security sits at 33 percent.
+Deployment and Data Collection are tied for third place, with 25 percent each.
 (Source: Eclipse Foundation)

-59. Most IoT developers are working on developing smart agriculture systems (23 percent), and industrial automation (22%) is another major focus area.
-However, smart cities are losing favor, accounting for just 17% of projects.
+59. Most IoT developers are working on developing industrial automation systems (33 percent).
+Smart agriculture systems (29 percent), and building automation (24%) are other major focus areas.
+However, public safety systems account for just seven percent of all projects.
 (Source: Eclipse Foundation)

 60. Development in education IoT is a growing area of interest as well, as school systems look to implement IoT as part of the teaching process.
 (Source: Eclipse Foundation)

-61. Excluding Linux, the top two IoT operating system landscapes include Windows and FreeRTOS.
+61. Excluding Linux, the top two IoT operating system landscapes include Windows and Android.
 (Source: Eclipse Foundation)

 62. For devices, the top IoT operating systems include FreeRTOS, Linux, and Zephyr.
 (Source: Eclipse Foundation)